Discover volcanoes, glaciers & mountains

-Our itineraries cover a wide range of Geography topics such as cold environments, plate tectonics, energy issues, natural hazard management, biodiversity threats, and river and coastal environments.
-In addition we can include some fantastic activities including mountain biking, glacier hiking, sky diving, bungy jumping, jet boating ride and Maori cultural evenings.
+Our itineraries cover a wide range of Geography topics such as cold environments, plate tectonics, energy resources, natural hazard management, biodiversity, and river and coastal environments.
+In addition, we can include some fantastic activities including mountain biking, glacier hiking, sky diving, bungee jumping, jet boating ride and Maori cultural evenings.

-The landscape has been formed by centuries of volcanic activity and continuous movement along fault lines.
-At North Island, the Pacific plate is continuing to slide underneath the Indo-Australian plate whereas in the South Island, the plates are effectively pushing together to form the Southern Alps.
+The landscape of New Zealand has been formed by centuries of volcanic activity and continuous movement along fault lines, making it a geographer’s haven.
+At the North Island, the Pacific plate is continuing to slide underneath the Indo-Australian plate whereas in the South Island, the plates are effectively pushing together to form the Southern Alps.